sstsimulator/sst-elements/src/sst/elements/ember/examples/RunningMotifs.md

         Number of groups in network
     *   `intergroup_links`
     *   `algorithm`
-        The algorithm specifies how each virtual network routes messages.
+        Specifies how each virtual network routes messages.
-        This has to be specified for each router.vn, i.e. if router.vn=2 then topo.algorithm=\["minimal", "adaptive-local"], The first VN will use minimal and the second will use adaptive-local
+        Specified for each router.vn. i.e. if router.vn=2 then topo.algorithm=\["minimal", "adaptive-local"], The first will use minimal and the second will use adaptive-local.
         * `minimal` (default)\
         * `adaptive_local`
         * `ugal`